SylphAI-Inc/AdalFlow/README.md

 # What is not part of LightRAG?
 - Data processing: For instance, llamaindex has `from llama_index.core.ingestion import IngestionPipeline` which transforms the data that are either in the `Document` or `Chunk`.
 We do not cover this in LightRAG.
   Similarly, `from llama_index.core.postprocessor import SimilarityPostprocessor` which processes the retrieved `chunk`, sometimes with further filtering.

+# How to start?

+1. Clone the repository.
+2. Setup the Python environment using `poetry install`.
+And activate the environment using `poetry shell`.
+3. Now you should run any file in the repo.